leeclarke/inzoom/README.md

 API Notes
 --------
-If your courious how busy your day has been you can check out your call logs fro the day by calling the API in your browser to display your call logs.  http://<yourPisIP:4567>/zoom/status
+If your curious how busy your day has been you can check out your call logs fro the day by calling the API in your browser to display your call logs.  http://<yourPisIP:4567>/zoom/status